 \section{Abstract}

-Let $p$ be an arbitrary prime number and $k$ be an algebraically closed field of characteristic $l\neq p$.
-We construct maximal simple $k$-types of Levi subgroups $\rM'$ of $\mathrm{SL}_n(F)$, when $F$ is a non-archimedean locally compact field of residual characteristic $p$, which is to say that any cuspidal $k$-representation of $\rM'$ can be compactly induced from an irreducible $k$-representation of a compact modulo centre subgroup of $\rM'$, and we also prove the unicity property of intertwining implies conjugacy for maximal simple $k$-types, extended maximal simple $k$-types and simple $k$-characters of $\rM'$.
+Let $p$ be an arbitrary prime number and $k$ an algebraically closed field of characteristic $l\neq p$.
+We establish the theory of maximal simple $k$-types of Levi subgroups $\rM'$ of $\mathrm{SL}_n(F)$, where $F$ is a non-archimedean locally compact field of residual characteristic $p$.
+We prove the exhaustion property and the unicity property of weakly intertwining implying conjugacy for maximal simple $k$-types, extended maximal simple $k$-types and simple $k$-characters of $\rM'$.